streetsidesoftware/cspell/docs/types/cspell-types/interfaces/CSpellSettingsWithSourceTrace.md

 • `Optional` **caseSensitive**: `boolean`

-Words must match case rules.
+Determines if words must match case and accent rules.

+- `false` - Case is ignored and accents can be missing on the entire word.
+  Incorrect accents or partially missing accents will be marked as incorrect.
+- `true` - Case and accents are enforced.

 **`default`** false